 What are the effects of elder abuse?

 Elders who have been abused have a 300% higher risk of death when compared to those who have not been mistreated.
-While likely underreported, elder financial abuse costs older Americans $2.9 billion per year.
+While likely under-reported, estimates of elder financial abuse and fraud costs to older Americans range from $2.9 billion to $36.5 billion annually.
 Yet, financial exploitation is self-reported at rates higher than emotional, physical, and sexual abuse or neglect.